lorenz0890/expronips24/README.md

-# NIPS 2024 Submission
+## NIPS 2024 Submission #16226

+####   Python 3.9.16

+#### To replicate experiments:

+1. Run `pip install -r requirements.txt` to install dependencies.

-Run "python ./experiments.py" for running a single experiments (command line args described in code)
+2. Run `python ./experiments.py` for running a single experiments (command line args described in code)

-Run "./run.sh" for running the entire set of experiments used in the submission.
+3. Run `./run.sh` for running the entire set of experiments used in the submission (which might take a while)

 Results will be written to ./results in .json format.